-It is very important that you read all text and email messages that we send to you after the signup.
-These messages include further information about the installation, including if and when you will need to be available at the premises.
+It is very important that you read all text and email messages that we send to you after you sign up.
+These messages include important information about the installation, including if and when you will need to be available at the premises.

 On occasion the technician may miss an appointment due to circumstances outside of our control.
 We'll do what we can to minimise any inconvenience to you.

 It isn't possible to determine if you have spare copper until you place an order.
 Once you place an order, we'll perform a detailed service qualification as part of provisioning.
 This will also check for the availability of a suitable spare copper pair.